northeastern-rc/rc-public-documentation/docs/source/runningjobs/recurringjobs.md

 ### Capture output from each run in a separate file

 By default, `crontab` overwrites the output file from the previous run when the same `jobid` is used.
-To avoid this, you can redirect the output to a file with a date-stamp.
+To avoid this, you can redirect the output to a file with a date stamp.

 :::{code} bash
 0 20 * * 3 ./commands.sh > myjob_$(date +%Y%m%d%H%M).out